 - 1.1.
-The principal purpose of this report is for the Executive to agree draft proposals in respect of the council's 2022/23 budget and level of council tax and the latest assumed medium-term financial position. - 1.2.
+The principal purpose of this report is for the Executive to agree proposals in respect of the council's 2022/23 budget and level of council tax and the latest assumed medium-term financial position, for onward recommendation to Full Council.
+Related to the budget, the design of the discretionary COVID-19 Additional Relief Fund scheme and the adoption of the Retail Relief Scheme regarding business rates are also presented for approval in this report. - 1.2.
 The COVID-19 crisis has had a massive impact on the council's work, and how it supports and delivers its services to residents and local people.
 Demand for services has risen sharply.
 The pandemic has also created opportunities for the council to work with communities, partner organisations and businesses to build back differently and realise our collective ambitions for the future. - 1.3.
 The 2022/23 budget outlines how the council will continue to invest in innovative improvements to support these efforts.
 It also continues to safeguard investment in the services and support which people value and rely on. - 1.4.
-Alongside this, the council is having to make new savings of £3.530m in 2022/23, in addition to those previously agreed, with local government funding failing to keep up with rising costs and demand for council services.
+Alongside this, the council is having to make new, ongoing savings of £3.530m in 2022/23, in addition to those previously agreed, with local government funding failing to keep up with rising costs and demand for council services.